microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcdeviceimage-getsourceimages.md

 Namespace: microsoft.graph

+Get [cloudPcSourceDeviceImage](../resources/cloudpcsourcedeviceimage.md) objects.
 View a list of all managed image resources from you Azure subscriptions.
 These source images can be uploaded and used on Cloud PCs.

 ## Permissions